 - Authorized officer: An officer of the corporation designated to address the business’s contractual or financial issues

 - Business contact: An individual designated to be the touch point for day-to-day operational issues

-A Contractor Relations department at FedEx Ground acts as an interface between FedEx Ground and contracted service providers.
+A Contractor Relations department at FedEx Ground acts as an interface between FedEx Ground and service providers.
 Contractor Relations specialists are available to answer questions regarding contract terms and conditions.